taylorhakes/painless/README.md

 - Has everything you need included (assertions, mocking, etc)
 - Supports Generators, Observables, Streams, Processes out of the box
 - Doesn't need a separate executable to run (just run `node test.js`)
-- Is easier to debug (single process)
+- Is easier to debug (single process, better error messages, easy to read diffs)
 - Has no globals
 - Much faster to run tests
-- Better error messages

 Mocha Advantages
 - Supports browser and node (Painless is only node.
 It will support browsers soon.)